 Under certain circumstances, the plan must provide a temporary supply of a drug that you are already taking.
-This temporary supply gives you time to talk with your provider about the change in coverage and decide what to do.
+This temporary supply gives you time to talk with your provider about the change.

-To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's "Drug List" OR is now restricted in some way.
+To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's Drug List OR is now restricted in some way.

-- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of a 30-day supply at a retail pharmacy, or 31-day supply at a long term care pharmacy.
+• If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan.

+- If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of a 30-day supply at a retail pharmacy, or a 31-day supply at a long term care pharmacy.
 If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of a 30-day supply at a retail pharmacy, or a 31-day supply at a long term care pharmacy of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away:

-We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply.

-• For current members of the plan who are moving from a long-term care (LTC) facility or a hospital stay to home and need a temporary supply right away:

-We will cover one 30-day supply, or less if your prescription is written for fewer days (in which case we will allow multiple fills to provide up to a total of a 30-day supply of medication).
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: - We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply. - For those members who experience a level of care change (such as moving to or from a long-term care facility or hospital) and need a supply right away: - We will cover one 30-day supply, or less if your prescription is written for fewer days (in which case we will allow multiple fills to provide up to a total of a 30-day supply of medication).